jpsca/MailShake/README.md

 --------

 Much of the code was based on the mail backends of Django (http://djangoproject.com).<br>
 The original code was BSD licensed.
-See `LEGAL.md` for mor details.
+See `LEGAL.md` for more details.

 Copyright © 2010-2011 by Lúcuma labs (http://lucumalabs.com).<br>
 MIT License. (http://www.opensource.org/licenses/mit-license.php)